-Tunnel system electricity use in both tunnels would be associated with the ventilation system (for the new tunnel) and with lights, signals, security and safety systems, and other tunnel maintenance and operational systems.
+Tunnel system electricity use would be associated with the ventilation system and with lights, signals, security and safety systems, and other tunnel maintenance and operational systems in both tunnels.

-For the rehabilitated North River Tunnel, some energy efficiency improvements would be introduced for the lighting systems, since the older systems would be replaced with LED lighting which is much more efficient (in both power consumption and durability, resulting in less maintenance and manufacturing emissions), resulting in a decrease in associated GHG emissions.
+For the rehabilitated North River Tunnel, some energy efficiency improvements would be introduced for the lighting systems, since the older systems would be replaced with light-emitting diode (LED) lighting, which is much more efficient (in both power consumption and durability, resulting in less maintenance and overall manufacturing emissions19), resulting in a decrease in associated GHG emissions.

 For the new Hudson River Tunnel, ventilation, lighting, signals, safety and security systems, and other tunnel operation and maintenance system would be newly constructed, resulting in an increase in GHG emissions.
-However, these systems would be designed, constructed, and maintained to be energy efficient.
+These systems will be designed, constructed, and maintained to be energy efficient.